Hotel Management Hiring Guide: From GM to Night Manager

 Building a Strong Hotel Management Team

-• Defining management roles clearly and aligning them with hotel operations
+• Define management roles clearly and align them with overall hotel operations

-• Using structured, skills-based interviewing to assess leadership capability
+• Use structured, skills-based interviewing to assess leadership capabilities

-• Selecting the appropriate recruitment model based on role impact
+• Select the appropriate recruitment model based on role impact, ensuring that high-priority positions are filled with top talent

-• Partnering with hospitality recruitment specialists who understand hotel leadership
+• Partner with recruitment specialists who understand the intricacies of hotel management

 Partner With Patrice & Associates for Hotel Management Hiring